-Using nature to make the old new again, TNC is working hand-in-hand with the church community to install a series of green stormwater facilities, all at no cost to Sacred Heart Church.
+At The Nature Conservancy (TNC), we see a different vision for the Sacred Heart parking lot; one with trees, native plants and green spaces designed to capture stormwater runoff.
+Using nature to make the old new again, TNC worked hand-in-hand with the church community to install a series of green stormwater facilities, all at no cost to Sacred Heart Church.

-The Sacred Heart parking lot retrofit will beautify the grounds and help the church to control stormwater runoff.
-But also—and importantly—its scale will make a compelling case for the real-world impact of green stormwater infrastructure, helping the city, local businesses and the non-profit community visualize and experience the many benefits of these kinds of installations.
+While the retrofit serves to beautify the grounds and help to control stormwater runoff, its scale also makes a compelling case for the real-world impact of green stormwater infrastructure.
+The city, local businesses and the non-profit community can visualize and experience the many benefits of these kinds of installations.

 Sacred Heart Church is home to over 3,000 parishioners who represent a diverse range of communities throughout the City of Detroit and surrounding suburbs, each one of whom can take their first-hand experience of how green stormwater infrastructure features look and work through this retrofit project back to their friends, family and neighbors.

 The Sacred Heart Church retrofit is a vital piece of how TNC is pioneering new ways to think about the intersection of human and environmental well-being in dense cities.
 The simple presence of trees, plants and green spaces at Sacred Heart Church represents a creative and evolving collaboration between TNC and the Eastern Market community to use nature-based solutions to stormwater management.
 Through these efforts, we are helping people come together around natural spaces that also play a functional role in solving Detroit’s water and infrastructure challenges.

 Sacred Heart Garden Club